vishalbelsare/vale-server/docs/about.md

 ## Vale Server is a *linter* for prose

-[Vale Server](https://errata.ai/vale-server/) is a cross-platform (macOS, Windows, and Linux) desktop application built on top of [Vale](https://github.com/errata-ai/vale), an open-source linter for prose.
+[Vale Server](https://errata.ai/vale-server/) is a cross-platform (macOS and Windows) desktop application built on top of [Vale](https://github.com/errata-ai/vale), an open-source linter for prose.

 :::important Definition